 You can find a map and more trail details on AllTrails website here.

-How hard is the Zion Canyon Overlook Trail?
+How hard is the Canyon Overlook Trail in Zion National Park?

-Zion Canyon Overlook Trail is a moderate hike that’s only about 1 mile out and back.
+The Zion Canyon Overlook Trail sunrise hike is listed as moderate and is only about 1 mile out and back.
 The average hike time it takes to complete this trail is about 30 minutes (not including your stop to admire the views!).
 And since the trail has minimal elevation gain, this is a family-friendly hike.

 When to Hike Zion Canyon Overlook Trail – Go for the Sunrise!